-- In order to receive a positive recommendation for tenure, candidates shall demonstrate, by virtue of clear and convincing evidence, that over the duration of the probationary period they have - a) satisfied the standards for promotion to Associate Professor (§3.9.5.5), and - b) established a pattern of performance sufficient to justify the expectation of continued performance at a level satisfying the standards for Associate Professor in a way that advances the long-term goals of the department, school, college, and University, with the promise of sufficient improvement to meet, in time, the standards for promotion to Professor. - For candidates holding the rank of Professor In order to receive a positive recommendation for tenure, candidates shall demonstrate, by virtue of clear and convincing evidence, that over the duration of the probationary period they have - a) satisfied the standards for promotion to Professor (§3.9.5.6), and - b) established a pattern of performance sufficient to justify the expectation of continued performance at a level satisfying the standards for Professor in a way that advances the long-term goals of the department, school, college, and University.
+- For candidates holding the rank of Assistant Professor or Associate Professor In order to receive a positive recommendation for tenure, candidates shall demonstrate, by virtue of clear and convincing evidence, that over the duration of the probationary period they have - a) satisfied the standards for promotion to Associate Professor (§3.9.5.5), and - b) established a pattern of performance sufficient to justify the expectation of continued performance at a level satisfying the standards for Associate Professor in a way that advances the long-term goals of the department, School, college, and University, with the promise of sufficient improvement to meet, in time, the standards for promotion to Professor. - For candidates holding the rank of Professor

+In order to receive a positive recommendation for tenure, candidates shall demonstrate, by virtue of clear and convincing evidence, that over the duration of the probationary period they have - a) satisfied the standards for promotion to Professor (§3.9.5.6), and - b) established a pattern of performance sufficient to justify the expectation of continued performance at a level satisfying the standards for Professor in a way that advances the long-term goals of the department, School, college, and University.